 Doesn’t cooking destroy all the probiotics in my oats?

-Cooking fermented produce does kill live probiotics.
-But the work that those enzymes have carried out on your fermented oats will have brought about many changes in the food which are beneficial.
+Cooking fermented produce does kill live probiotics, yes.
+But the work that those enzymes have carried out on your fermented oats will have brought about many changes in the food which are beneficial – making it easier to digest and more nutritious.
 In addition scientists are currently researching the benefits of postbiotics and para-probiotics, the microbes that are left behind when fermented foods are cooked, all of which do incredible things for our immune systems.
 Cultures have traditionally used fermented foods both raw and cooked and a diet utilising fermented foods in many, varied ways is most advised.

 Can I ferment my oats in just water?